mff-uk/sparqless/docs/docker.md

     sparqless:local
 ```

+**WARNING**: avoid reusing the same container for multiple SPARQL endpoints,
+unless you understand the 'Mounting Artifacts' section below.

 The `docker run` command warrants a bit of explaining:

 - `-it` and `--init` options are used as per the